Own IT. Secure IT. Protect IT.

 - Follow the National Cyber Security Alliance on Twitter, Facebook, YouTube and LinkedIn to receive the latest online safety news and resources.

-- Post online safety tips and reminders about National Cyber Security Awareness Month on your social networks.
-Use the hashtag #CyberAware on Facebook, Twitter, Instagram, Google+ and other social media sites.
+- Post online safety tips and reminders about National Cybersecurity Awareness Month on your social networks.
+Use the hashtag #BeCyberSmart and #CyberAware on Facebook, Twitter, Instagram and other social media sites.

 - Download and share our sample social media posts leading up to and throughout the month on social media – download and share them all or customize them to your needs and interests!

 - Blog about cybersecurity in October.
-Choose a topic that appeals to you or highlight one of the NCSAM themes.
+Choose a topic that appeals to you or highlight one of the NCSAM calls to action.

-- Post a NCSAM banner on your company or school’s external or internal website.
-Download NCSAM web banners here.
+- Post the NCSAM logo on your company or school’s external or internal website.
 You can link to the NCSAM “About” page to provide more info.